Remote sensingGo back to program

-- Computer analysis and modelling
+- Computer analysis and modelling to develop a regionally-tuned algorithm for TSS

 - A good understanding by management agencies of the applicability and reliability of remote sensed data as a management and monitoring tool, including knowledge of how to access data.